RhetTbull/osxphotos/README.md

 >>>
 ```

-`ExifTool` provides the following methods:
+`ExifToolCaching` provides the following methods:

 - `asdict(tag_groups=True)`: returns all EXIF metadata found in the file as a dictionary in following form (Note: this shows just a subset of available metadata).
 See [exiftool](https://exiftool.org/) documentation to understand which metadata keys are available.
 If `tag_groups` is True (default) dict keys are in form "GROUP:TAG", e.g. "IPTC:Keywords".
 If `tag_groups` is False, dict keys do not have group names, e.g. "Keywords".